 Do you want to increase the knowledge and skills in the field of OMFT in your country or region by means of a course?
 Then contact us.
 We can then make further agreements on this.

-In 2021 OMFT.eu is providing an OMFT basic course in Denmark.
-The course takes place on Monday 1, Tuesday 2 and Wednesday 3 November in Ishøj, near Copenhagen.
-The course and the documentation is entirely in English.
-The course is organized in consultation with Lebahn Events, which also provides the applications.
+In 2021 OMFT.eu is providing two OMFT basic courses in Denmark.
+The first course takes place on Thursday 28, Friday 29 and Saturday 30 October.
+The second course takes place on Monday 1, Tuesday 2 and Wednesday 3 November.
+Both courses are held in Ishøj, near Copenhagen.
+The courses and the documentation are entirely in English.
+The courses are organized in consultation with Lebahn Events, which also provides the applications.
 You can read more about this course and sign in at their website.